panduranga112/Text_to_Speech/README.md

-# Whispers of Syntax 🎤
+# Text to Speech 🎤

-A poetic text-to-speech web app that transforms verses into voice.
-Built with love, glassmorphism, and the spirit of syntax.
+A text-to-speech web app that transforms text into voice.

 ## 🌟 Features
-- Converts poetic text to expressive speech
+- Converts  text to expressive speech
 - Adjustable pitch and rate
 - Minimalist UI with glassmorphic design
 - Ready for cloud deployment